piyushagarwal08/JU-Notes/Automation.md

     Manual Mode: Use this to manually connect to the Credential Vault(Highly Secure as need passkey everytime)

 ## Highlights
-* Version COntrol Integration with SVN
+* Version Control Integration with SVN
 * Browser-Based Access
 * Interactive Dashboard with real-time data
 * Multiple Admin Support